 Anonymous

-Literally how the fuck do you get the Big Crunch from "that that perfect state of energy equilibrium is virtually identical to the hypothesized state of the universe mere moments before the Big Bang, and in fact heat death is just the final stage before the next universe is born countless eons afterwards."?
+Literally how the frick do you get the Big Crunch from "that that perfect state of energy equilibrium is virtually identical to the hypothesized state of the universe mere moments before the Big Bang, and in fact heat death is just the final stage before the next universe is born countless eons afterwards."?
 That's the exact thing [...] is talking about almost word for word.
 I don't know the name of it at all but I've heard of it too.

 You're not saying anything